 It is a summer crop and usually grown in North India.
 It belongs to the species of squashes and pumpkin.
 The fruit is cooked and served as a savoury dish or accompaniment.

-Largely used as salads, in burgers and spring rolls, lettuce is hugely popular used as a digestive food.
+Largely used in salads, burgers and spring rolls, lettuce is hugely popular used as a digestive food.
 However, it is grown on a small scale in India usually in hydroponics system.
-The iceberg lettuce is majorly grown in the Nilgiri mountain of South India.
+The iceberg lettuce is majorly grown in the Nilgiri hills of South India.

-Asparagus is a cool season crop and is grown better in hills than plains.
-There are around 300 varieties of asparagus with only 20 as edible.
+Asparagus is a cool season crop and grows better in hills than plains.
+There are around 300 varieties of asparagus with only 20 being edible.
 It is rich in Vitamin A, K and C, Calcium and dietary fibre.
 It is a primary source of antioxidants.

 This variety of cabbage comes with distinct purple-red pigmentation.
 They are known for their rich source of anthocyanin.
-It is rich source of natural colourants used in candies and chewing gums.
-It is also served as raw and cooked.
+It is a rich source of natural colourants used in candies and chewing gum.
+It is also served raw and cooked.

-It is a small distinct tomato variety considered as a different vegetable.
+It is a small distinct variety of tomato.
 The plant is weak and is harvested in bunches during harvesting season.
-It needs a support of a trellis.
+It needs the support of a trellis.
 Punjab, Uttar Pradesh and Bihar are the major producer of cherry tomatoes in India.

-It is a popular medicinal and culinary herb known for its rich antioxidants and disease preventing properties.
+It is a popular medicinal and culinary herb known for its anti-oxidant contents and disease preventing properties.
 It is also used to garnish salads and sandwiches.
-It takes 6-8 weeks to be ready for market.
+It takes 6-8 weeks to get ready for market.
 In India, it is grown in peri-urban areas.
 It is grown as a minor crop in Punjab, Himachal Pradesh and Uttar Pradesh and in Nilgiri hills and Ooty in southern region.

 Celery is not only used in soups and salads for consumption but also its oil is used in perfume industry.
 It takes 4 to 5 months from seed sowing to harvest.
 It is usually grown in Punjab, Himachal Pradesh, Tamil Nadu, Karnataka and Kerala as vegetable, condiment and medicines.